 Transition / Retirement policy

-The retirement/transition scheme is one of the key enhancements to the new dAIS scheme; the ASC has secured additional funding to support athletes who are transitioning out of competitive sport (retirement or non-selection resulting in non-categorisation).
+The ASC has secured additional funding to support athletes who are transitioning out of competitive sport (retirement or non-selection resulting in non-categorisation).

 NSOs will implement clear sport-specific guidelines defining transition out from competitive sport (retirement or non-selection resulting in non-categorisation), and only athletes who meet these criteria are eligible for this support.